justintemps/justintemps/src/lib/content/pages/about.md

 <section>

-My name’s Justin Smith.
-I’m {age} old.
+My name is Justin Smith and I work at the International Labour Organization (ILO), a specialised agency of the United Nations.

-I work at the International Labour Organization (ILO) where I manage digital projects for the Department of Communications.
+I manage digital projects for the Department of Communications, where I've been working happily for {timeAtILO}.

-I used to work on the content side, but these days I’m mostly technical, writing code and managing developers on projects like ILO Live, which is like Hulu for social development.
+I used to work on the content side, but these days I'm mostly technical, writing code and managing developers on projects like ILO Live, which is like Hulu for social dialogue.

 🛠️ [Here is some work I've done](./work)

 I love JavaScript and have lots of experience working with Node.js and React.
 This website, however, is built with Svelte.

-I’m also pretty good with Python, which I’m using to learn more about Machine Learning and Artificial Intelligence.
+I'm also pretty good with Python, which I'm using to work on some new Artificial Intelligence projects that I'm really excited about.

-Sometimes, after I solve a tough problem, I’ll write down my solution so I don’t forget.
+Sometimes, after I solve a hard problem or have a revelation, I'll write about it so I don't forget.

 ✍️ [You can read my writing here](./notes)